NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS Identity IAM Center.md

 - AWS Managed Microsoft AD (Through AWS Directory Service)
 - On-Premisis Microsoft AD (Two way trust or AD connector)
 - External Identity Provider - SAML2.0

+How it works:
+- Connect a identity source (Active Directory) or create user(s) in AWS SSO.
+- You are given a SSO URL, that you can customize to be named after your organization.
+URL format is "company.awsapps.com"
+- Create a group, which is a collection of users
+- Select the AWS accounts you want to be in scope for the group and to be selected permission set.
+- Attach a prebuilt permission set, or create your own to the group.
+- Users login via the URL, and are presented with the AWS accounts available and the assoicated Group name